Barclays Bank: From across the pond to your computer

 With Barclays receiving such high praise early in its foray into the U.S. market, it isn't surprising the bank has grown so quickly.
 In addition to its deposit accounts, Barclays Bank also offers the Barclaycard, which is used by more than 7 million U.S. customers.
 Worldwide, Barclays operates in more than 50 countries, where it offers services such as retail banking, investment services and corporate banking services.

 It remains to be seen if U.S. residents will eventually have access to the full array of services offered by Barclays Bank.
-But for now, consumers at least have access to high-yield savings accounts and CDs from an institution with more than 300 years of experience in the field of finance.
+But for now, consumers at least have access to high interest savings accounts and CDs from an institution with more than 300 years of experience in the field of finance.